HypeCheck

 What the Science Says

 L-Tryptophan is an essential amino acid your body cannot make on its own — you must get it from food or supplements.
-Research from the provided studies shows that when delivered directly into the small intestine, it can trigger the release of gut hormones like GLP-1 and CCK, which slow digestion and may reduce how much you eat at a meal.
-One small pilot study also tested it combined with melatonin for sleep problems in young children with neurodevelopmental disorders, though results were inconclusive due to the tiny sample size.
+Research in the provided studies suggests it can stimulate gut hormones like GLP-1 and CCK that slow digestion and reduce appetite, particularly when combined with certain fatty acids.
+One small pediatric study also explored its use alongside melatonin for sleep support in children with neurodevelopmental disorders, though results were inconclusive.

 What It Doesn't Do